History of Thomas Pynchon in Timeline

 November 6, 2018: Photo published by National Enquirer

-On November 6, 2018, Thomas Pynchon was photographed near his apartment in New York's Upper West Side district when he went to vote with his son.
-The photo was published by the National Enquirer and was said to be the first photo of him "in decades".
+On November 6, 2018, Thomas Pynchon was photographed near his apartment in New York's Upper West Side district while voting with his son.
+The National Enquirer published the photo, claiming it was the first photo of him "in decades".

-In December 2022, the Huntington Library announced that it had acquired Thomas Pynchon's literary archive, including typescripts and drafts of each of his novels, handwritten notes, correspondence with publishers, and research.
+In December 2022, the Huntington Library announced its acquisition of Thomas Pynchon's literary archive, including typescripts and drafts of his novels, handwritten notes, correspondence with publishers, and research.

-In April 2025, Penguin Press announced a new novel from Pynchon, titled Shadow Ticket, with a synopsis.
+In April 2025, Penguin Press announced a new novel by Pynchon, Shadow Ticket, with a synopsis.

-In October 2025, Pynchon's new novel Shadow Ticket is due for publication.
+In October 2025, Shadow Ticket, a new novel by Pynchon, is due for publication.